ojosproject/website/news/2024/01-30-join-us.md

 At the Ojos Project, we're researching, developing, and building.

-We're researching the needs of hospice patients, caregivers, and hospice nurses to come up with a technological solution by reading academic articles and conducting interviews.
+We're researching the needs of hospice patients, caregivers, and nurses by reading academic articles and conducting interviews.

 We're developing open-source software based on our research to expand access of quality hospice software using [Rust](https://www.rust-lang.org/), Linux, and